 Ok, anal sex is low-key high maintenance.
 But a third type of orgasm is worth a little elbow grease.
 Speaking of elbow grease: use lube!

 No single step in the anal prep process is difficult.
 It just takes a little planning and communication.
 Communicate with your partner before, during and after.
 Take the time to train your butt to be relaxed with a new sensation.
-Consider grooming and super cleaning your back door.
+Consider grooming and super cleaning your anus.
 Don’t forget foreplay.
 Use lube.
 Lube.
 Lube x 100.

 Condoms if you’re non-monogamous.
 Clean anything that’s been in the butt before putting it anywhere else.
 And consider choosing positions that allow for verbal and non-verbal communication while you’re getting started.
 Anal can be so fun, and super duper worth it.
 If you want help keeping your assh*le fresh, consider a TUSHY bidet attachment.